 Lowell Campus.
-The Lowell Campus 2015-2019 capital plan has as its goals addressing deferred maintenance, energy performance and sustainability, the creation of additional modern academic and research space, increasing residential capacity and recreational opportunities, and increasing the ability of the campus to host academic, entertainment and civic events.
+The Lowell Campus's 2017-2021 capital plan impacts a number and variety of the campus's academic, research, student life, athletic, recreational and outreach programs and partnerships while concurrently addressing deferred maintenance.
+The capital plan acknowledges that if the Lowell Campus is to achieve its goals and aspirations, it must concurrently reduce its backlog of critical maintenance and its energy consumption while creating additional modern academic and research spaces, increasing residential capacity, renewing existing buildings, developing new recreational opportunities, and adding to its capacity to host a broad range of meetings and events - academic, entertainment and civic.
 On the North campus, academic building improvements include renovations of existing buildings and construction of the new Pulichino Tong School of Business building.
 The recently completed University Crossing includes a student bookstore, dining facility, student activities and services, admissions, registrar and financial aid offices and similar services and facilities.
 The South campus master plan academically reorganizes the existing buildings and provides for new buildings to address programmatic space needs, as well as addressing deferred maintenance.
-Parking garages are being built on both the North and South campuses.
-The aggregate amount of planned investments in capital projects for the Lowell Campus in the University's 2015-2019 capital plan is \$668.1 million.
+The aggregate amount of planned investments in capital projects for the Lowell Campus in the University's 2017-2021 capital plan is \$326.0 million.

 Worcester Campus.
-The Worcester Campus 2015-2019 capital plan emphasizes the Medical School's evolving needs and the commitment to maintaining its operational efficiency now and into the foreseeable future.
+The Worcester Campus's 2017-2021 capital plan emphasizes the campus's evolving needs and the commitment to maintaining its operational efficiency now and into the foreseeable future.
 The projects with the highest priority include infrastructure additions or improvements, research related and support items, projects which support teaching and learning functions, and projects to support student life functions.
 These important projects directly support current campus needs and specifically address repurposing space in the Medical School and Lazare Research Buildings vacated by moves to the Sherman Center (backfill projects), deferred maintenance, infrastructure investments, and improvement priorities in the Medical School Building and campus energy grid.
-The aggregate amount of planned investments in capital projects for the Worcester Campus in the University's 2015-2019 capital plan is \$173.3 million.
+Given the Worcester Campus's strategic partnership with the Department of Veterans Affairs ("VA") of Central and Western Massachusetts and its strong commitment to serving the veterans in the region, the campus initiated a process to formally respond to the VA's solicitation offer to construct a community based outpatient clinic.
+Pending the results of the bidding process, the Worcester campus is proposing to construct a 230,000 square foot building on the south end of the campus.
+The aggregate amount of planned investments in capital projects for the Worcester Campus in the University's 2017-2021 capital plan is \$174.3 million.